djhmateer/djhmateer.github.io/_posts/2023-04-29-developer desktop 2023.md

 [https://www.youtube.com/watch?v=tmknmmSpUA4](https://www.youtube.com/watch?v=tmknmmSpUA4) AK 620 cooler install

-Notice above I should have put in the m.2, but I could get it in afterwaards.
+Notice above I should have put in the m.2, but I could get it in afterwards.
 Also the memory was in the incorrect slot, but I was testing the clearances

 [https://www.msi.com/Motherboard/PRO-Z690-A-DDR4/support](https://www.msi.com/Motherboard/PRO-Z690-A-DDR4/support)